NCAS-CMS/cfa-conventions/source/cfa.md

        temp2 = 4.5, 3.0, 0.0, -2.6, -5.6, -10.2, ... ;
     }

-#### Example 5
+#### Example 6

-An aggregated data variable and an aggregated coordinate variable in the same dataset.
+*An aggregated data variable and an aggregated coordinate variable in the same dataset.
 There are two external netCDF files, each of which contains a fragment for each aggregation variable.
-The aggregation definition variables for each aggregation variable are stored in different groups (`aggregation_temp` and `aggregation_time`), but the `file` terms of the **`aggregated_data`** attributes refer to a variable in the root group that stores the external file names that apply to both aggregation variables.
+The aggregation definition variables for each aggregation variable are stored in different groups (`aggregation_temp` and `aggregation_time`), but the `file` terms of the **`aggregated_data`** attributes refer to a variable in the root group that stores the external file names that apply to both aggregation variables.*

     dimensions:
       // Aggregated dimensions